-In the area of battery systems, the focus is on RDI and FID of battery systems including battery management software and algorithms as well as innovative test methods for battery systems.
+In the area of battery systems, the focus is on development and innovation (RDI) and first industrial deployment (FID) of battery systems including battery management software and algorithms as well as innovative test methods for battery systems.
 Innovations in the field of raw and advanced materials, cells and modules as well as process innovations cumulate into this area and lead to technologically leading battery systems.
 The goal is to create a highly innovative product i.e. battery system that substantially goes beyond the state-of-the-art in term of performance (e.g. energy density), CO2-eq footprint and sustainability in particular regarding recycling and reuse of valuable materials.

 The BMW Group production network comprises 31 production and assembly facilities in 15 countries; the company has a global sales network in more than 140 countries.

 In 2019, the BMW Group sold over 2.5 million passenger vehicles and more than 175,000 motorcycles worldwide.
 The profit before tax in the financial year 2019 was € 7.118 billion on revenues amounting to € 104.210 billion.
 As of 31 December 2019, the BMW Group had a workforce of 126,016 employees.